The Thymele website is being

 Epidaurus is a large archaeological site located in the northeastern Peloponnese, not far from Corinth, and is famous for its sanctuary in honor of the healing god Asclepius.
 Epidaurus was one of the most celebrated healing centers of the ancient Greek world.
 Huge numbers of individuals flocked here in search of cures when other healers and treatments had failed.

 Those who visited the sanctuary for healing would sleep within the temenos in the hope of meeting the god in a dream in which Asclepius would appear to them and perform a medical procedure or suggest a course of treatment to regain their health.

-and 3rd centuries BC the citizens of Epidaurus began an ambitious program of architectural expansion, erecting or enlarging and renovating many buildings and monuments.
+Due to the popularity of this thriving sanctuary, in the 4th and 3rd centuries BC the citizens of Epidaurus began an ambitious program of architectural expansion, erecting or enlarging and renovating many buildings and monuments.